dzlab/dzlab.github.io/_posts/2026-08-11-ai-code-review-agents.md

 ## Production Architecture

-The toy implementation is intentionally small, but the architecture maps to a production system:
+The implementation in this article is intentionally small, but the core architecture can be used to build a production system.
+For instance, we can extend it to something like below:

 ```mermaid
 flowchart TD